abdelalitouil/shops/README.md

 Use the package manager [composer](https://getcomposer.org/) to install the project dependencies.

 ```
+$ cd symfony4

 $ composer install
 ```

 #### Configure .env file
-Copy and edit the .env file and enter the db details there:
+Copy and edit the .env file and enter the credentials (Mysql User and password) there:

 ```
 $ cd nearby-shops/